ibbaa/phonelog/README.md

 ### DocumentFileLogger

 `DocumentFileLogger` relies on the Android storage access framework and is the designated way to get read and write permissions on arbitrary folders in recent version of Android.
 The <i>logDirectory</i> must be the string representation of an Android content uri pointing to a directory.
 How to use the storage access framework is documented in the Android [DocumentFile documentation](https://developer.android.com/training/data-storage/shared/documents-files).
 Access to a directory's contents is necessary with the `ACTION_OPEN_DOCUMENT_TREE` intent action and the flags `FLAG_GRANT_PERSISTABLE_URI_PERMISSION`, `FLAG_GRANT_READ_URI_PERMISSION` and `FLAG_GRANT_WRITE_URI_PERMISSION`.
 The resulting uri can be converted to a string using `toString()` and passed to the `DocumentFileLogger` as <i>logDirectory</i>.
-Besides that, everything else is identical to the [FileLogger](#filelogger).
+Besides that, everything else is identical to the [FileLogger](#filelogger). `DocumentFileLogger` only works for Android.

 The constructor parameters are: